AP sources: No plan to vote on Commanders owner Dan Snyder - WHIZ News

 According to the congressional memo, Snyder “endeavored to dissuade his accusers from cooperating with the Wilkinson investigation by sending private investigators to their homes or offering them hush money.”

-AP National Writer Howard Fendrich and AP Pro Football Writer Schuyler Dixon contributed.
+AP National Writer Howard Fendrich, AP Pro Football Writer Schuyler Dixon and AP Sports Writer Jay Cohen contributed to this report.

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL